Zimbabwe court to rule on opposition’s election challenge

 The Zimbabwe Electoral Commission declared Mnangagwa won with 50.8 percent of the vote but later revised that down to 50.6, attributing the revision to an “error” but arguing it was not significant enough to invalidate the win.
 It said Chamisa received 44.3 percent.

-In the court hearing this week, the opposition claimed the electoral commission bumped up Mnangagwa’s figures through double counts and the creation of “ghost” polling stations.
+In the court hearing on Wednesday, the opposition claimed the electoral commission bumped up Mnangagwa’s figures through double counts and the creation of “ghost” polling stations.
 It also alleged that some polling stations recorded more voters than those registered.

 “It’s like a kid was playing with the figures,” a lawyer for the opposition, Thabani Mpofu, told the court.
 He said Chamisa could have lost more than 69,000 votes in all, well over the 31,000 that allowed Mnangagwa to avoid a runoff election.